rhaamo/reso-web/README.md

 - Can fetch an user messages history
 - List sessions
   - Filtering, session details modal with 3D Sphere Preview
+- Inventory
+  - Can list your inventory and browse it (except for Links)

 ## It's broken :(